-In addition to a standard purchase, DEAR Inventory offers a type of purchase with advanced features.
+In addition to a simple purchase, DEAR Inventory offers a type of purchase with advanced features.
 Advanced purchases are designed to handle purchase orders where multiple invoices and stock deliveries are to be considered part of the same purchase.
 Any purchase order that is to be made in multiple deliveries should be made as an Advanced Purchase.

 Advanced Purchases also allow multiple credit notes to be issued for a single purchase order.